Adam-Call/Election_Analysis/README.md

     - Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of the votes.

  ## Challenge Overview
+ The challenge of this project is to establish a working code that will allow for future use and be able to be used with a larger data set like for the entire state.
+So creating a code that was structured in a way that allowed for minimal changes and have the same level of detail in the output.
  ## Challenge Summary
+By changing the variable created "file_to_load" to a different CSV file all that would be necessary would be to update the path that was used in the script.
+With that one line redirected to the new CSV the output would yield our new results for upcoming elections.
+By making similar changes to the "file_to_save" variable we can easily change where the results would be published.